The Role of ISAC in 6G Networks: Enabling Next-Generation Wireless Systems: Future Perspectives

 Beyond the 6G horizon, developing concepts focus on networks that evolve from conventional data transmission to intelligent systems capable of retrieving and responding to information pertinent to the task \cite{7.1.1}.
 The upcoming paradigm emphasizes semantic communication, wherein the network understands operational context and user intent within sensing and communication processes.
 This facilitates applications including immersive extended reality, smart healthcare, and cognitive robotics by emphasizing expert knowledge over raw data streams.
-These systems promote cooperative intelligence among decentralized entities, enabling decision-making centered around relevance rather than quantity.
-The simultaneous integration of quantum technologies presents transformational potential \cite{7.1.2},\cite{7.1.3}.
-Quantum sensing methodologies and secure protocols for communication centered on entanglement may result in fundamentally novel interaction paradigms, impervious encryption, and exceptionally precise environmental assessments in the real world \cite{7.1.4},\cite{7.1.5}.
-Proof-of-concept implementations utilizing photonic systems and quantum radar indicate that these advancements will transform network perception and response to their environment, hence establishing new boundaries in security and precision \cite{7.1.6},\cite{7.1.7}.